Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Symmetry-reduced operator inference

 \section{Symmetry-reduced operator inference}

 We now describe the main contribution of this paper, a method combining symmetry reduction with operator inference.
-We first describe a baseline approach with a naive non-intrusive approximation of the shifting speed $\dot{c}(t)$, and show its limitations.
+We first describe a baseline approach with a na\"{\i}ve non-intrusive approximation of the shift speed $\dot{c}(t)$, and show its limitations.
 We then describe our proposed method, which incorporates additional operators into the reduced-order model.

-Finally, we describe a snapshot preprocessing strategy based on the re-projection technique~\cite{Peherstorfer2020}, which enables our non-intrusive method to converge to its intrusive counterpart, the symmetry-reduced Galerkin model.
+Here, the term ``non-intrusiveness'' is used in the operator-inference sense: the reduced operators are learned without explicit evaluation or projection of the full-order operators, their adjoints, or their Jacobians.
+However, our framework still performs basic grid-based operations on the full-state data vectors, such as shifting with a given shift operator, computing inner products and spatial derivatives, and state resetting (see Appendix~\Ref{app:sr}).
+Nevertheless, these are strictly data-processing steps.
+Provided that the spatial grid is sufficiently resolved, these routines depend solely on the available full-order state vectors and remain independent of the underlying physical equations and spatial discretization details (e.g., spectral-based versus interpolation-based shifting of snapshots).
+Thus, they preserve the non-intrusive, data-driven nature of the ROM framework.